 Included meals are shown with the symbols B, L and D.

-Wednesday November 15: Arrive New York
+Wednesday November 15: Arrival

 Flights from Australia arrive in New York in the late afternoon.
-In the early evening we gather for drinks in the hotel bar.
+In the early evening, we gather for drinks in the hotel bar.
 (If you have arrived early we suggest you take the AIA harbour cruise today.
 Academy Travel can arrange bookings.)

-Thursday November 16: Downtown – Met Opera
+Thursday November 16: Downtown – Metropolitan Opera

 Venue: The Metropolitan Opera